Yahweasel/die-fugger-ii-en/README.md

 to other versions with some expertise, but has only been tested with this one.

-A translation of the handbook is also available, in [handbook-en.txt](handbuch/handbook-en.txt).
-It was translated in a similar way.
+A translation of the handbook is also available, in [handbook-en.txt](handbuch/handbook-en.txt), as well as the [README.TXT](handbuch/game-readme-en.txt) that comes installed next to the game binary.
+They were translated in a similar way.
 Thanks to archive.org user Eulisker for uploading the [original German handbook](https://archive.org/details/fugger-ii-die-1996-das-handbuch-de), in higher quality than the copy that came with my version of the game.